Modern and Contemporary

 About the AGO's Contemporary Collection

 The Contemporary collection at the AGO offers visitors a comprehensive experience of American and European art since 1960 and Canadian art since 1985.
 It encompasses numerous media including painting, sculpture, installation, works on paper, photography, film and video.
-The collection of Canadian art during the post-war period is comprehensive, and is inflected by career-spanning holdings of work by leading Canadian artists, which are often accompanied by an archival component that deepens the understanding of these key figures.
-In the past decade, the AGO has acquired significant works, and in some cases multiple works, by David Altmejd, Murray Favro, Brian Jungen, Suzy Lake, Micah Lexier, Euan Macdonald, John Massey, Damian Moppett and Evan Penny.
+The collection of Canadian art is comprehensive, and is inflected by career-spanning holdings, which are often accompanied by an archival component that deepens the understanding of these key figures.
+In the past decade, the AGO has acquired significant works, and in some cases multiple works, by David Altmejd, Stephen Andrews, Murray Favro, Brian Jungen, Janice Kerbel, Suzy Lake, Micah Lexier, Euan Macdonald, John Massey, Damian Moppett, Evan Penny and Ron Terada.

 Internationally, the core strengths of the collection can be found in movements such as Abstract Expressionism, Pop Art, Minimalism and Conceptualism, Colour Field art of the 1960s, as well as German and Italian art of the 1980s.
 The collection possesses a remarkable depth of holdings for several artists, including Robert Motherwell, Bruce Nauman, Dennis Oppenheim, Gerhard Richter, Richard Serra, Robert Smithson and General Idea.
-Iconic works by Georg Baselitz, Jenny Holzer, Ellsworth Kelly, Mary Kelly, Franz Kline, Sol LeWitt, Claes Oldenburg, Mark Rothko, George Segal and Andy Warhol also distinguish the collection.
+Iconic works by Georg Baselitz, Jenny Holzer, Ellsworth Kelly, Mary Kelly, Franz Kline, Sol LeWitt, Claes Oldenburg, Mark Rothko, George Segal and Andy Warhol, Tino Sehgal and Pierre Huyghe also distinguish the collection.

-The Contemporary collection places a strong emphasis on sculpture, and features works by numerous noteworthy Canadian and international sculptors such as Miroslaw Balka, Anthony Caro, Ian Carr-Harris, Richard Deacon, Mona Hatoum, Brian Jungen, Anish Kapoor, Liz Magor and Doris Salcedo.
+The Contemporary collection places a strong emphasis on sculpture, and features works by numerous noteworthy Canadian and international sculptors such as David Altmejd, Miroslaw Balka, Anthony Caro, Ian Carr-Harris, Richard Deacon, Elmgreen and Dragset, Geoffrey Farmer, Mona Hatoum, Brian Jungen, Los Carpinteros, Anish Kapoor, Liz Magor, Wilfredo Prieto and Doris Salcedo.
+A major work by artist Pierre Huyghe was recently acquired as a foremost example of 21st century practice.

 The AGO also possesses selective holdings of film and video art.
 A significant collection of avant-garde film was assembled in the 1970s revolving around works by Stan Brakhage, Bruce Conner, David Rimmer, Michael Snow and Joyce Wieland.
-With more artists using film and projection media, the collection has grown to encompass a new phase of film and video works – in many cases installations – by such artists as Janet Cardiff, Stan Douglas, Noel Harding, Nestor Kruger, Mark Lewis and Barbara Steinman.
+The collection has grown to encompass a new phase of film and video works – in many cases installations – by such artists as Francis Alÿs, Yael Bartana, Janet Cardiff, Stan Douglas, Trisha Donnelly, Noel Harding, Nestor Kruger, Mark Lewis, Barbara Steinman, and Catherine Sullivan.
 A recent gift from AGO trustee Ydessa Hendeles has added key works by Gary Hill and Bill Viola to the collection.